Hal Lanier: Managerial career

 Following his playing career, Lanier managed in the minors and served as third base coach for the St. Louis Cardinals from 1981–85, including the 1982 World Series and 1985 National League champion teams.
-He was hired on November 5, 1985 to manage the Houston Astros, replacing Bob Lillis.
+He was hired on November 5, 1985, to manage the Houston Astros, replacing Bob Lillis.

 In 1986, he was named NL Manager of the Year by the BBWA and TSN for leading the Astros to their first Division title since 1980 and the best record (96-66) in team history up to that point, which greatly surpassed expectations from a team that had finished fourth the previous year and hadn't won 90 games since 1980.
-(Sports Illustrated, for example, had ranked the Astros as the 22nd best team in baseball prior to the season.)
+Hal’s ego then began to grow which led to his eventual downfall as a manager.
+Sports Illustrated, for example, had ranked the Astros as the 22nd best team in baseball prior to the season.

 He utilized an aggressive strategy built on pitching and baserunning meant to mirror the Cardinal teams he had coached on.
 The Astros had a four-man rotation of players over 26 that started at least 25 games in Mike Scott (18 wins), Bob Knepper (17 wins), Nolan Ryan (twelve wins) and Jim Deshaies (twelve wins); the 3.15 ERA as a team was second best in the National League.
 While they finished eighth in runs scored for National League teams (654), the Astros had three players steal at least twenty bases.
 They were one game behind in the division (47-41) leading to the 1986 Major League Baseball All-Star Game, held in Houston.
-They won ten of the 14 games after the All-Star break, which included five straight walk-off victories; they won 14 of their last 18 games to clinch the division title.
+They won ten of the 14 games after the All-Star break, which included five straight walk-off victories; they won 14 of their last 18 games to clinch the division title, which famously saw the division be clinched in the Astrodome on a no-hitter pitched by Scott on September 25.